-PROPER APPLICATION OF STEEL BEAM LOAD RESTRICTION FACTORS TO UL DESIGNS fied a number of clarifications and updates that will be made in UL Guide BXUV, as well as in UL Designs themselves.
+Underwriters Laboratories (UL), the American Iron and Steel Institute (AISI), and the American Institute of Steel Construction (AISC) have been collaborating to provide answers and solutions to questions that have been raised about the need for load restriction factors with UL Designs.
+We have identified a number of clarifications and updates that will be made in UL Guide BXUV, as well as in UL Designs themselves.
 We jointly offer the following summary so that the information is known and can be used now, while UL updates their documents.